matebitte/QuickInstaller/README.md

 2. Edit "install-apps.bat" to your liking
 3. Run the "run.bat" as admin
 4. Watch as chocolatery installs and takes care of your apps

-5. Congrats, your pc is now set up with current software.
-To update it use cmd as admin and execute "choco upgrade all"
+Congrats, your pc is now set up!
+BUT: be sure to keep it updated!
+Chocolatey repos aren't always up to date immedeatly, but `choco upgrade all` is still a neat way to update most stuff to a soonish state.

 ### Edit what it installs
 Modify the install-apps bat to your liking.
 You can look up packeges on the chocolatery website or with "choco find YOURSEARCHTERM".